Hi! I'm Haleigh and I build island worlds like this one to see if they could host an origin of life.

 Two surface-temperature maps of the same Earth-like world: a 0-degree-tilt planet warm in an equatorial band, a 90-degree-tilt planet warm at its summer pole

-The island you see here is what I simulate (a volcanic hotspot where sea-land breeze circulation drives evaporation and precipitation through shoreline ponds).
+The island you see here is what I simulate (a volcanic hotspot where sea-land breeze circulation drives evaporation and precipitation through warm little ponds).

 Full CV (PDF) · Google Scholar · ORCID · Olson Lab →